top of page

 In 2013, Dr. McFadden led St. John’s in a quest that had not been accomplished in more than 100 years – the erection of a new worship facility!
 After only three years under Dr. McFadden’s leadership, and under the careful planning of the Cornerstone Build Team, St. John’s walked into a new, $3 million ministry complex inclusive of a worship center, fellowship hall, classrooms and offices.
 The new facility provides adequate space and services for the ministries of St. John’s and its community outreach efforts.
 It also addresses anticipated growth and removes accessibility barriers to mobility challenged guests and members.
 From 2010 to 2020, Dr. McFadden served the St. John’s Church and was called to serve in Houston, Texas.

 Among the transition of pastoral leadership, like all, St. John’s had to maneuver through a global pandemic.
 Our church’s leadership and members faithfully, prayerfully, and strategically partnered together to maintain ministry through that time of ambiguity.
-After 2 ½ years, the call was extended to the Reverend Dayhige M. Wright to serve as the 14th Senior Pastor of the historic St. John’s Congregational Church.
+After 2 ½ years, the call was extended to the Reverend Dr. Dayhige M. Wright to serve as the 14th Senior Pastor of the historic St. John’s Congregational Church.

 St. John’s continues to build the kingdom of God in the congregation and in the community by offering weekly worship service, bible study classes, visitation to the infirmed, free meals to the hungry and hope to the hopeless.
 God is doing a new work in the life of St. John’s.
 We work with anticipation of defining the next exciting chapters of the rich history of St. John’s Congregational Church.